Lio-S/Projet_Satisfaction/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the Simplon students, we live in a free country !

 <p align="right">(<a href="#readme-top">back to top</a>)</p>